 |Standard Form||52 lakhs 90 thousand 3 hundred twenty-nine||5 million 290 thousand 3 hundred twenty-nine|

 Indian System Vs International System

-Let's learn how the numbers are compared in both systems of numeration with the help of this chart below.
+Let us learn how the numbers are compared in both the systems of numeration with the help of this chart given below.

 |Indian System||Number||International System|